nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 That leaves jobs #4 and #5 from the trench coat.
 Co-installation (#5) falls out for free: conflicts can only exist *within* one composition, where they're real ABI questions, not filesystem accidents.
+What Nix bought with divergent rpaths, two builds of one soname serving one process tree, doesn't vanish; it moves.
+Divergence lives *between* compositions, and an application that truly needs its own libssl becomes its own composition, mounted for it alone.
+Within a composition, a name collision is exactly the compatibility question someone should have been made to answer.
 And because every composition draws its files from the one content-addressed store, sharing is the rule, not the exception: two applications that pin the same openssl point at the same verified blob on disk, where a per-app container